-Originally posted at Conservation Nation, the SCA blog, on April 2nd, 2007.
+Originally posted at Kitchen Dancing, on July 8, 2007.
 View the original post here.

 When Erica and I began talking about doing some sort of joint writing project food was a topic that surfaced fairly early.
 As with most things there are probably innumerable reasons why we chose food but a few key reasons pop into my mind.

 For the past three years we have been members of a community supported agriculture farm (CSA) in Amherst, Massachusetts.
 The experience of being a member of this farm has radically reshaped our relationship to our food and has consistently pushed our thinking about food issues.
 It has been a wonderful experience which has made us so much more aware of what we eat and where our food comes from.
 At the same time, and in part due to our experiences on the farm, Erica and I have embarked on a number of other food related adventures.
 We have begun to do biweekly potlucks to build community and connect friends from different parts of our lives.
 I have been teaching a food unit for the past two semester in my writing classes which has encouraged college students to use writing to take a critical look at the personal and cultural aspects of food in their lives.
 Finally, in trying to make the most out of the food we get at the farm, we have begun canning and preserving food.
 Almost without realizing it, food has taken on an increasingly central role in the way Erica and I think about our lives, our community, and the broader world around us.
 I want to talk a bit more about each of these below.